mocleiri/ks-bundled-impex/README.md

 `ORACLE_DBA_PASSWORD` | manager | Oracle DBA Password
 `SKIP_DB_RESET` | false | If `true`, the database reset is skipped

-If linked to a container with the db alias the ORACLE_DBA_URL will be automatically constructed.
+If linked to a container with the db alias the *ORACLE_DBA_URL* will be automatically constructed.

+Once the impex process has completed the container will stop.

+The oracle container could be committed at this point in time as a way to quickely restore back to the post impex situation.
+Note that the image saved at this point is in the 5 GB region and not very portable.
+But it can be useful within the same docker instance.